Robert Kravchuk

-Robert Sacha Kravchuk (born July 4, 1955, in Stamford, Connecticut) is an American scholar known in the fields of public administration and public finances, as well as because of his expertise on Ukraine.
+Robert Sacha Kravchuk (born July 4, 1955) is an American scholar known in the fields of public administration and public finances, as well as because of his expertise on Ukraine.
 He is the former director of the Master of Public Affairs program at the Indiana University School of Public and Environmental Affairs.
 Kravchuk is a fellow of the National Academy of Public Administration.
 As an author, he is held in libraries worldwide.

 Education

 Kravchuk attended to the University of Connecticut where he obtained the degrees of Bachelor of Arts in economics, and Bachelor of Science, cum laude, in business administration in 1977.
 He then earned a MPA in public administration at the University of Hartford in 1980, and an MBA in finance and business economics at the Columbia University in 1981.
 After a brief career in the private sector as financial analyst and manager at Cigna and consultant at Booze Allen Hamilton, Kravchuk went back to school to earn a Master of Arts (1987) and PhD (1989) in political science from the Maxwell School at Syracuse University.